If you don’t do electrical work very often, it can be confusing and can lead to questions. Is the black wire hot? Which wire is hot, black or white?

 If you have a ground wire, it’s green or bare.
 The ground wire is for safety.

 When you connect an outlet or light switch, the black wire goes to the brass screws.
 The ground wire goes to the green screw.
 The white wire goes to the white-metal screws on an electrical outlet.
+On reasonably modern outlets, the hot side is the thinner prong.

 In a 110-volt setup, an additional wire, usually red or blue, normally indicates a hot wire controlled by a light switch.
 Under those conditions, a black wire should be always hot and always on.
 The additional wire is hot but switched off at the switch.
 I’ve covered red wires in light fixtures and light switches before.